kujtimprenku/nodejs-task-manager-website/README.md

 }
 ```

-BaseService exposes methods for making CRUD API calls for example to get data we can use `getData` method.
+`BaseService` exposes methods for making CRUD API calls for example to get data we can use `getData` method.

-In the components we first need to inject the Service in the constructor, this allowes us to use methods of the Service.
+In the components we first need to inject the service in the constructor, this allowes us to use methods of the service.

 ```javascript
 import { Component, OnInit } from '@angular/core';